TheFlamethrowerProject/flamethrower/README.md

 <sup>This repository is still under construction.
 Links may be innactive and not all files have been uploaded.</sup>
 <!-- ![](Media/Logo.jpg)   -->

-**The Samson Taxon Flamethrower**  - Personal, handheld, butane fueled, 3D printed flamethrower!
+**The DIY Flamethrower**  - Personal, handheld, butane fueled, 3D printed flamethrower!

 Great for cooking, cleaning, and tons of recreational activities!